mirukana/libmpv-qtquick-plugin/README.md

    # Better to use "/" instead of "\", even on Windows platform.
    isEmpty(MPV_SDK_DIR): MPV_SDK_DIR = D:/code/mpv-sdk
    ```

+   Note: If you are using shinchiro's package, the mpv header files will be located in *$$MPV_SDK_DIR/include*, while the correct location should be *$$MPV_SDK_DIR/include/mpv*, please remember to move these files to the new folder yourself, otherwise the compiler will complaint about cannot find mpv's header file.

 3. Create a directory for building: